sustainablelab/.ptpython/README.md

 $ vim $ptpythonw_config
 ```

+## Navigate to config folder
-Example using this variable to quickly navigate to the folder:
+Example using this variable to quickly navigate to the folder
+that has the `ptpython` config:

 ```bash
 $ cd "$(find $ptpythonw_config -printf '%h')"